 It is not long before Bronson is given to realise: “What about the good old custom of self-defence?
 If the police don’t defend us, maybe we ought to do it ourselves.”
 What is seen as the ideal response to such urban anarchy is the legally permissible carrying of guns in the state of Arizona.
 Bronson travels to visit Stuart Margolin’s developer in Tucson where Margolin is given to speeches like: “You’re probably one of the knee-jerk liberals who thinks we gun boys just shoot our guns because it’s an extension of our penises” or “Unlike your city, we can walk through our parks and streets at night and feel safe.
 Muggers out here just plain get their asses blown off.”
 (Death Wish could almost be a 93-minute NRA recruiting commercial as the arguments are the same ones used by the NRA to justify gun ownership).
 Winner makes frequent contrast between the urban jungle of New York City, which is seen as a nightmare place to live, and Arizona, which is seen as an almost utopian place because of the lack of urban anxieties afforded by liberal gun laws – there is even talk about how the people of Arizona enjoy the wide-open freedom derived from the lack of urban overcrowding and the strong implication given that this is what gives rise to crime.
 We also see Charles Bronson getting ideas from watching a mock Western town simulation, during which Michael Winner seems to be drawing a connection to Western frontier justice.

 Charles Bronson has a character arc not dissimilar to Dustin Hoffman’s character in Straw Dogs (1971), which sets up a man with token liberal views whose journey is to recognise the need to take up arms against the rampant injustice around him.
 To this extent, Bronson is even characterised as a man who was a conscientious objector during the Korean War (something that becomes hard to swallow given Bronson’s subsequent career as an action star in vigilante-type roles).
 The film even indulges in a fantasy of vigilantism where it is seen that Bronson’s crime spree causes the citizenry of New York everywhere to fight back against muggers – that the solution to rampant urban crime is simply for people to stand up and no longer fear the cowards who prey on them.
+(For an overview of the genre see Vigilante Films).

 In all of this – whether reacting to the shock of his wife being murdered or trying to show euphoria at having killed a mugger – Charles Bronson’s face never varies from a brick-like stoicism and a squinting mien.
 It is a (lack of) performance that Bronson managed to make an entire career out of.
 There would hardly be any part of Death Wish (or indeed any of his other films) where one can say they ever remember Bronson smiling.
 One of the more amusing scenes is watching a tall, gangly young Jeff Goldblum (in his first ever screen role) playing one of the muggers that attack Hope Lange and Kathleen Tolan while screaming “Rich cunts.
 I hate rich cunts.”
 Later-to-be director Christopher Guest also turns up as a cop near the end.